 And the intersection of these circles described their own hedgehog concept.
 After discovering their own hedgehog concept all their policies and efforts were focussed on that.

 Let us take an example of drugstore chain Walgreens.

 They discovered that to become a most convenient drugstore they need a high customer profit per visit.

 This simple hedh]gehog concept pushed them to outperform the general stock market by a factor of seven

 Role of Level 5 Leaders

-In his Book Jim Collins explained the importance of Level 5 leaders as he described that all the good to great companies flourished under the guidance of level 5 leaders.
+In his Book, Jim Collins explained the importance of Level 5 leaders.
+He described that all the good to great companies flourished under the guidance of level 5 leaders.

 - Level 5 leaders are team members, managers, and leaders,

 - Level 5 leaders were found ambitious on behalf of the company.

 - They remain humble with the people around them